-As of Monday 2 August 2021 the City of Port Phillip will no longer issue Road Opening Permits and will instead issue Working Within Road Reserve Consents for works within the Road Reserve, under the Road Management Act 2004.
+The City of Port Phillip only issues road opening permits for excavating non-road reserves (council car parks, foreshore, parks, etc).
+Applicants need a Working Within Road Reserve Consents for works within the Road Reserve, under the Road Management Act 2004.

 Approved Council Standard Drawings